sckott/scott/vita_onepage.md

 __Work Experience__

-* __Simon Fraser University__ _2012-present.
-PostDoctoral Researcher._

-Built and maintained a SQL database containing data from a large network of dozens of researchers.
-Synthesized data from a research network across Canada to answer questions about pollinator communities, producing four peer-reviewed papers.

 * __rOpenSci__ _2011-present.
 Co-founder._

 Co-founded a developer collective to make R packages to facilitate use of open source journals and data sets.
 [Website](http://ropensci.org/); [Code](https://github.com/ropensci).
 Recieved a $160,000 grant in June 2012.
 Use R heavily for software development.
-Maintain software tutorials with HTML, CSS, and Javascript.
+Maintain software tutorials with HTML, CSS, and Javascript. rOpenSci is now housed within UC Berkeley.

+* __Simon Fraser University__ _2012-2014.
+PostDoctoral Researcher._

+Built and maintained a SQL database containing data from a large network of dozens of researchers.
+Synthesized data from a research network across Canada to answer questions about pollinator communities, producing four peer-reviewed papers.

 * __Dittes and Guardino Consulting__ _2003-2005.
 Environmental Consultant_.